nerc-project/llm-on-nerc/README.md

 # LLM on NERC

-In this repo you will find resources, examples, recipes to setup and work with LLMs on NERC NERC OpenShift and NERC RHOAI.
+In this repo you will find resources, examples, recipes to setup and work with LLMs on NERC OpenShift and NERC RHOAI.

 ## Content